MarkSchuJelly/slack-block-formatting-prototype/README.md

 ## Explanation and Examples

+Every message that is sent in slack includes a **Message Payload**.
+This payload includes a `blocks` property.
+The `blocks` property holds JSON that configures the structure and style of the message in the form of a list of blocks.
+This code represents the block JSON first as a list of dictionaries that can be combined.
+Then they can be converted into JSON and passed to the `blocks` property.

 The `prototype_v1.py` file includes code that gives the basic idea.
 It's basically a first draft.

 The `surfaces` folder shows how you might structure the code in a directory.